Non-Deposit Investment Products: • Are Not FDIC Insured • Are Not Bank Guaranteed • May Lose Value

 Currently, Premier has 70 staff and more than 3,000 full-time, part-time and contract workers placed around the country in jobs ranging from entry- to executive-level.
 Premier expects to top $40 million in revenue in 2022.

-As her company has roared back post-pandemic, Menke says both Bill Pope, her City National Bank Relationship Manager on the commercial side, and Eric Stern, on the personal side, have provided exactly the kind of guidance she needs.
+As her company has roared back post-pandemic, Menke says both her City National Bank Relationship Managers on the commercial side and on the personal side have provided exactly the kind of guidance she needs.
 From securing lines of credit for a recent expansion project to offering sage advice on how to further grow her business and her personal finances, City National's proactive approach has opened doors and created opportunities.

 About a year before the pandemic, Menke had set her sights on building a secondary company that could bring her fair hiring philosophies to a wider audience.
 The result is Ajna, a revolutionary unbiased talend platform that strives to bring true equality to the job market.